joaocdvr/joaocdvr/README.md

 # **Hi there, I'm João** 👋

-I'm a designer graduate turned **frontend developer**.
+I'm a communication design graduate turned **frontend developer**.
 My design background helped me develop a keen eye for detail and gave me the tools to communicate more effectively with designers.
 That is where I feel the most comfortable — working on the intersection between design and development.

 ## Technologies I enjoy working with